Merry Christmas & Happy New Year!

 3. Take required tests.

-To qualify for a teaching certificate, individuals must pass the Praxis Core Academic Skills for Educators exams (Reading, Writing, and Mathematics).
+Individuals must pass the Praxis Core Academic Skills for Educators exams (Reading, Writing, and Mathematics).
 These exams are typically required as a condition of admission to a teacher education program.
 They must also complete applicable Praxis Subject Assessments.

 Basic Skills Test